Welcome to Lambda Kappa Sigma, Alpha Iota Chapter

 Founded in 1913, LKS has more than 24,000 members, with 44 campus chapters and 36 alumni groups chartered internationally.

 Lambda Kappa Sigma is a professional pharmacy fraternity open to pre-pharmacy and graduate pharmacy women.
+We are here to elevate women in pharmacy.
 Our mission is to "provide lifelong opportunities for women in pharmacy for professional excellence and personal growth."
 We recruit at the beginning of every fall and spring semester.
 Keep your eyes out for information on these open recruitment events!